innopure81/ReactJS-App_Portfolio_Star/README.md

 ## The technology used:
 -Integrated Contact Form with EmailJS platform for receiving/relaying emails from the client-side <br />
--Implemented Firebase authorization using the Gmail account -Enabled to upload data/image to the Firebase server -Implemented a CSS animation for text animation effect
+-Implemented Firebase authorization using the Gmail account <br />
+-Enabled to upload data/image to the Firebase server <br />
+-Implemented a CSS animation for text animation effect <br />

 ## The challenges faced and solutions:
--Defining animation sequence using keyframes for the cube spinning animation -Configuring signInWithGoogle using Firebase -Configuring to send data from the client-side to the firebase storage
+-Defining animation sequence using keyframes for the cube spinning animation <br />
+-Configuring signInWithGoogle using Firebase <br />
+-Configuring to send data from the client-side to the firebase storage <br />

 ## Link to a video demo of my portfolio project: n/a
 (The video is a typical screen-share recording that includes my voice-over, lasts 5 minutes or less, and covers the above topics.)